The respondent is a 20-year-old man from Morocco. He was pushed back from Greece to Turkey on 14th March 2021 at around 9:30pm.

 The officers searched him again and then put him in a cell with two Pakistani men, until they were taken elsewhere.

-Then an other officer, that the responded recalled to belong to the police, entered the cell.
+Then, another man in uniform wearing a blue t-shirt, blue trousers, and a mask the respondent identified as a police officer, entered the cell.
 He began shouting at the respondent, demanding to know where he was from and threatening to beat him if he did not tell the truth.

 The respondent insisted that he was Libyan and the officer started beating him.
 He used a baton and beat his arms and his legs while he was sitting on the floor.
 When the respondent covered up his face with his arms, the hits got stronger.